Mrs. M.T. Overall

 With funds donated by Mrs. Overall, Dr. Allison purchased equipment for the hospital in Chicago and St. Louis, helping to establish Overall Memorial Hospital as one of the largest and most well equipped hospitals in the state when it opened its doors on November 2, 1923.

 a second building – identical in size and appearance – was constructed north of the original structure.
-Construction of the new “Morris Wing” was made possible by a donation of $30,000 from John Phillip Morris, in memory of Martha Pingham Morris and Bettie Robbins Morris, and a $45,000 Works Projects Administration grant.
+Construction of the new “Morris Wing” was made possible by a donation of $30,000 from Joseph Phillip Morris, in memory of Martha Pincham Morris and Bettie Robbins Morris, and a $45,000 Works Projects Administration grant.

 Born in Texas in 1849, J.P.
 Morris, began acquiring land in Coleman County in 1884, relocating his family to the area in 1888.
 He was well known for developing the finest herd of Hereford cattle.
 He was also prominent in the banking community, serving as the president of First National Bank of Coleman and later as a member of the board.